michel-kraemer/citeproc-java/using/command-line-tool/index.md

   the tool will create citations that can be inserted into the text.
   In this case you have to specify at least one citation ID.
 The tool will only create citations for items with the specified IDs.

+In addition to the more than 6500 CSL styles bundled with the command line tool you can also specify `json` as style.
+This will make the tool output citations or bibliographies in JSON format which can be saved to a file and used as input later:

+    citeproc-java -b references.bib -s json > references.json
+    citeproc-java -b references.json

 Examples
 --------